fshowalter/movielog/reviews/the-sect-1991.md

 Kelly Curtis doesn’t fare as well.
 At first, I thought her miscast, intending to evoke her younger sister Jamie Lee Curtis, but, at thirty-five Kelly seemed a decade too old to play a teacher a year or two out of grad school, still living like a college student, with her house in disarray and her fridge a mess of rotting leftovers.

 But later, the film seems to indicate she should be thirty-five and worried she was too old to bear children.
 Likely this was a casualty of the script grafting process, but the resulting dissonance renders her character off-putting.
-Seeing a near-middle-age woman live this feels wrong, even if we can’t put our finger on why.
+Seeing a near-middle-age woman live like this feels wrong, even if we can’t put our finger on why.

 Still, despite the disjointed storytelling, _The Sect_ is worth a watch for fans of the creators, who can enjoy a fun game of "spot the influence".
 For example, the water scenes evoke Argento’s <span data-imdb-id="tt0080923">_Inferno_</span>, while the bird motif echoes Soavi’s <span data-imdb-id="tt0092576">_StageFright_</span>.